 As part of our commitment to sustainability, everyone at Vestas is devoted to responsible supply chain management.
 Through a strong qualification and onboarding process, sustainability evaluations and global partnerships, we aim to improve our shared sustainability performance.
 Complying with the Vestas Supplier Code of Conduct is an integral part of our Purchase Agreements, and we expect all suppliers to uphold these principles and standards.

 We mitigate supplier risk by conducting third party due diligence screenings covering business ethics and sanctions.
-In 2020, we screened 2989 suppliers, allowing us to make informed decisions about who we work with, develop mitigation actions if necessary, and thus lower our risk exposure.
+In 2022, we screened more than 3200 suppliers, allowing us to make informed decisions about who we work with, develop mitigation actions if necessary, and thus lower our risk exposure.

 Supplier compliance is being assessed before letting suppliers into the Vestas supply chain.
 This is done through our rigorous due diligence processes.
 Our assessments range from questionnaires to full onsite assessments.
-In 2020, we carried out 39 onsite assessments for new suppliers globally, measuring performance against specific quality and sustainability parameters.
-Of these, 35 were approved, none were rejected, and 4 are under approval.
+In 2022, we carried out 55 onsite assessments for new suppliers globally, measuring performance against specific quality and sustainability parameters.
+Of these, 52 were approved and 3 agreed on defining improvement tasks.

 Due diligence activities after supplier onboarding are conducted based on a risk evaluation.
 Such activities include, but are not limited to, supplier scorecards, performance review meetings, and third-party sustainability audits.
 The purpose of sustainability audits is to ensure that our suppliers are operating in compliance with local regulations, our Code of Conduct and quality requirements.
 When so-called ‘red flags’ are identified, indicating that suppliers are falling short of our standards, we initiate actions to address the issues raised.